 Djibouti is a country of regional importance to Germany due to its stability and its strategically important location in the crisis‑ridden Horn of Africa.
 The two countries are committed to constructive cooperation within the United Nations and other international organisations.

-German development cooperation with Djibouti is largely conducted through the European Union as well as through international institutions and organisations under the umbrella of the United Nations.
+German development cooperation with Djibouti is largely conducted through the European Union as well as through the Intergovernmental Authority on Development (IGAD) and United Nations organisations.

 This text is intended as a source of basic information.
 It is regularly updated.
-No liability can be accepted for the accuracy or completeness of its contents.
+No liability can be accepted for the accuracy or completeness of its Contents.